Abhishek-Adari/Computer-Vision-Projects/Week1_Report.md

 Git project can be thought of as having three parts:
-	1.A working Directory - creating, editing , deleting and organizing files 2.A staging area - where you will list changes you make to the working directory 3.A repositorty - Stores changes permanently
+	1.A working Directory - creating, editing , deleting and organizing files 2.A staging area - where you will list changes you make to the working directory 3.A repository - Stores changes permanently
 ![alt text][def4]